klouderm/DS6290_RMS/README.md

 #### Variable Importance from Black Box Model
-* **Security testing shows a bad actor may be able to discover these variables are important to the model**
+* **Security testing shows a bad actor may be able to discover that these variables are important to the model**
 * **Taken from assign_4_kylieLoudermilk.ipynb**

 #### Ethical Considerations